Narita Brian: Awards and honours

 Narita Brian received the JRA Award for Best Two-Year-Old Colt in 1993.
 In 1994 he was voted the Best Three-year-old Colt and Japanese Horse of the Year in 1994.
 He was declared "Horse of the 20th century" in Japan.
 In 1998 he was elected to the JRA Hall of Fame.

 A museum dedicated to Narita Brian named the Narita Brian Memorial Hall was opened on his death anniversary in 2000, but was closed in 2008.
 The structure is now the Yushun Memorial Hall, with the exhibits' focus being more oriented around those of Oguri Cap.

 Stud career

-Narita Brian's most successful offspring was Daitaku Flag who was 4th in the Japanese 2000 Guineas.
+Narita Brian's most successful offspring was Daitaku Flag who was second in the Mainichi Hai and fourth in the Satsuki Sho; and Meine Vita who placed second in both Flower Cup and Sapporo Nisai Stakes.
+He never sired a graded race winner.
+In his short career as a stud, he bred with 187 mares, produced 151 foals, registered 147 of them, with earnings of and AEI of 0.85.